ibm-cloud-docs/power-iaas/network-overview.md

 The connectivity between IBM Cloud and pod has two parts:
 * Shared connectivity between the IBM Cloud network infrastructure and the third-party network provider infrastructure.
 * An internet-based connectivity between the third-party network provider infrastructure and the data center.
-This is called as ‘last mile connectivity’ and might involve an IPsec VPN.
+This connectivity is called as ‘last mile connectivity’ and might involve an IPsec VPN.
 Contract with a service provider to provide the last mile connection.

 To establish this connectivity, the collaboration between you, IBM, and the third-party network provider is required.